Division of Marital Property and Debt

 Not all property that was brought into a marriage as separate property continues to be separate property during the marriage, some property brought into the marriage becomes marital property depending on how it was used.

-When making decisions regarding property division, several considerations need to be kept in mind.
+When making decisions regarding property and debt division, several considerations need to be kept in mind.
 These include:

 - The length of the marriage